 The School of Medicine is committed to the ideal of academic freedom and so recognizes that the assignment of grades is a faculty responsibility.
-The school also recognizes that students have the right to appeal a final grade.
+The School also recognizes that students have the right to appeal a final grade.
 The School of Medicine has a responsibility to respond to such an appeal in a timely manner.

-3.5.1 Appeal of Grade Decision by a Course or Clerkship Director
+3.5.1 Appeal of Grade Decision in Foothills Phase